mech/Notes/JavaScript/FRP/redux.md

 > React is not reactive because it does not observe the data

+If you don't have synchronization problem and don't really need single source of truth, you don't need Redux.
+Local component is perfectly fine for other cases.

 Redux is where interaction happens like `onClick`, `onMouseOver`, etc.

 To give a bit of perspective on complex front-end application, let's consider Google Docs.
 Every time a user presses a key, a number of things need to happen (doing them all before returning to the event queue would be a recipe for an unresponsive app):